 So, write down this month’s required minimum.
 Then, next month, when your credit card company showers you with kindness and asks for a little less, tell them, “Thanks, but no thanks.
 I’d like to be out of debt before I have grand-kids, so I’m sending you what I sent you last month.”

 Of course, you don’t need to include a note.
 Just send them the money – at very least, the same amount you sent last month.
 Even better if you can add some money to that fixed minimum.
-(To compare the impact of putting extra money toward your lowest balance debt vs. your highest interest rate debt, watch my two-minute video on the topic.)

 The Best Debt Payoff Calculators